diplomado-ios/storyboard-exercises/MusicAlbum/README.md

 - Customize the launch screen with an image of the artist or band acting as the LaunchScreen.
 - Create a main screen that showcases at least two album images of the artist.
     - Below each album, include the corresponding title.
-    - When clicking on an album, users should be directed to the next screen.
+    - When clicking on an album title, users should be directed to the next screen.
 - Design a details screen for each album where users can access the following information:
     - Display the album image.
     - Present the album title.